 The Market Regulation Division is responsible for monitoring market conduct activity of domestic and foreign Property and Casualty (P&C) insurance companies, Life and Health (L&H) insurance companies, Premium Finance companies, Health Maintenance Organizations (HMO), Preferred Provider Organizations (PPO) etc…as required by North Carolina General Statute, Chapter 58.
 The purpose of the examination is to monitor compliance with statutes and regulations in the following areas: Policyholder Treatment, Sales, Marketing, Underwriting and Rating, Agent Appointments and Terminations, Nonforfeitures General Administration, Provider Relations and Delivery Systems, Utilization Management, Quality Management, Provider Credentialing, Delegated Oversight, and Claims.

-In order to carry out these responsibilities, staff members perform a combination of in-house reviews of various documents submitted by the entities regulated and examination of company records and operations.
+In order to execute these responsibilities, staff members perform a combination of in-house reviews of various documents submitted by the regulated entities and on-site target examinations of company records and operations.

 Find information on Medical Loss Ratio (MLR) and MLR Examinations.